Spectiv/curator-installation/Power-App.md

 ## Configuration

-If you're in China, you'll need to checkout the appropriate branch.
+If you're in **China**, you'll need to checkout the appropriate branch.
 ```
 git checkout newStrips
 ```